What happens when there is no miraculous physical healing after a prayer of faith?

 What happens when God does not heal?

-After the morning service had concluded, the lady approached my wife and introduced herself,
+After the morning service had concluded, the lady introduced herself to my wife.

-‘But’, I really want you to know when you prayed for my healing, I decided in my heart there and then to become a Christian at the very moment.
-I went home that day and the following Sunday I determined to attend a church near to where I live.
+And the following Sunday I attended a church near to where I live.
 I gave my life to Jesus.
-It’s a year now since I became a Christian, I am born again, filled with the Holy Spirit and love my new life.
+It’s a year now since I became a Christian, I am born again, filled with the Holy Spirit and love God and my new life.

-God has asked me to come and tell you today, what happened to me 12 months ago in your church.
-I also want to thank you personally for praying for me.
-I am very happy and grateful to the Lord for His salvation’.
+God has asked me to visit you again and let you know what happened to me 12 months ago at your healing service.
+I still have cancer but I am very happy and grateful to the Lord for His salvation’.
+A guide to becoming a Christian

 The absence of visible miracles does not mean Jesus has abandoned anyone or ignored their prayers.
-Heaven continues to offer unexpected blessings even now.
+Heaven continues to offer unexpected blessings.
+Even if there's no physical healing the grace of God continues to move in people's circumstances and transforms their lives.
+Hopefully this lady's testimony and the AI summary below will encourage your faith in the Lord Jesus Christ.

 Such experiences can serve to display God’s grace in weakness and trust in a greater, sovereign purpose, as outlined in this TGC Africa article and this Desiring God article